learnbyexample/cli-computing/cli_computing.md

 * `c` status changed
 * `m` modified

 The above prefixes need to be combined with `time` (based on 24 hour periods) or `min` (based on minutes) options.
-For example, `-mtime` (24 hour) option checks for last modified timestamp and `-amin` (minute) checks for last accessed timestamp.
-These options accept a number (integer or fractional) argument, that can be further prefixed by `+` or `-` symbols.
+For example, the `-mtime` (24 hour) option checks for the last modified timestamp and `-amin` (minute) checks for the last accessed timestamp.
+These options accept a number (integer or fractional) argument, that can be further prefixed by the `+` or `-` symbols.
 Here are some examples:

 ```bash
 # modified less than 24 hours ago